rmflight/rerrors/README.md

 This is pretty clear, the number of x coordinates is different to the number of y coordinates you have given.
 Often caused by either a typo in x or y names, or you subsetted one and not the other.

+## Length is not a multiple

+> (1:2)*(1:3)

+>[1] 1 4 3

+>Warning message:

+>In (1:2) * (1:3) :
+  longer object length is not a multiple of shorter object length

+This is only a warning, but you should usually think of it as an error.
+Your code is trying to do an operation on two vectors of different lengths.
+R has rules that allow the operation to proceed (which is why it's only a warning) but you probably used the wrong name or subsetted one and not the other, or something similar.

+##  Not subsettable

+> df[2]

+> Error in df[2] : object of type 'closure' is not subsettable

+Technically, R is telling you that you are trying to subset a function (`df` is the density function for the F distribution).
+In practice, this almost always happens when you think you have a variable called `df` (eg, a data frame) but R can't find it.
+Most likely the variable doesn't exist, but it might exist somewhere that R can't see.

 ## Contributing

 If you have a message you don't know the meaning of, please file an issue.
 If you have a message you would like to see added, please file a pull request.